platformsh/platformsh-docs/sites/platform/src/add-services/headless-chrome.md

 Puppeteer requires at least Node.js version 6.4.0, while using the async and await examples below requires Node 7.6.0 or greater.

-Using the [Config Reader](../development/variables/use-variables.md#access-variables-in-your-app) library requires Node.js 10 or later.

-### Other languages

 If your app container uses a language other than Node.js, upgrade the Node.js version before using Puppeteer.
 See how to [manage your Node.js version](../languages/nodejs/node-version.md).